elixirs/faker/README.md

 ## Usage

-You nead to start `:faker` application.
-Cause of many usages of fake data can be (seed database, tests, etc) it's no right place to start it.
+You need to start `:faker` application, but due to the many usages of fake data, (seed database, tests, etc) there's no right place to do it.
 For example, if you want to use it in tests, just add `Faker.start` to `test/test_helper.exs`, and use any function decribed below.
-For example, if you nead random name use `Faker.Name.name`.
+For example, if you need a random name use `Faker.Name.name`

 ## TODO